Humanitarian visa: Australia

+The Australian theme for Refugee Week in 2026 is "A Million Stories", reflecting the fact that Australia has issued one million permanent humanitarian visas since 1947.

 European Union

 Belgium

 In 2013, Belgium established a structural resettlement programme, initially agreeing to resettle 100 refugees.
 However, due to the Syrian refugee crisis, the Belgian Government announced in November 2014 that it would increase its 2015 resettlement quota to 300, of which 225 Syrians (from Lebanon) and 75 Congolese refugees (from Burundi).
 The final decision regarding Belgium's quota size and allocation of refugees belongs to the country's State Secretary for Asylum Policy and Migration.

 Belgium does not have any other such humanitarian admission programmes, and there is no explicit reference to a humanitarian visa in its legislation.
 However, on an ad hoc and discretionary basis, the State Secretary for Asylum Policy and Migration and the Federal Public Service Home Affairs grant visas on the basis of “humanitarian grounds," which are either short term (C-type) or long term (D-type) visas.

 France

 Between 2013 and 2016, France granted more than three thousand humanitarian visas to Syrian refugees to enter the country.